totaltube/frontend/docs/Docs.md

 For building css for site, we use [Sass](https://sass-lang.com/documentation/).
 Sass is a stylesheet language that’s compiled to CSS.
 It allows you to use variables, nested rules, mixins, functions, and more, all with a fully CSS-compatible syntax.
 Sass helps keep large stylesheets well-organized and makes it easy to share design within and across projects.

 All sass files are located in `scss` folder.
 Entry `scss` files are configured in [Site Configuration](#site-configuration).
 The result built `css` file with same name as entry file will be copied to `public` folder or to the [configured](#site-configuration) destination.
 Css will be built on each change of any `.scss` files.
 Errors, like with js building, will be in standard output for dev mode on `windows` and in standard logging system in production mode on `linux`.
 The building is very fast and takes tens of milliseconds.
+All sass files are located in `scss` folder.
+Entry `scss` files are configured in [Site Configuration](#site-configuration).
+The result built `css` file with same name as entry file will be copied to `public` folder or to the [configured](#site-configuration) destination.
+Css will be built on each change of any `.scss` files.
+Errors, like with js building, will be in standard output for dev mode on `windows` and in standard logging system in production mode on `linux`.
+The building is very fast and takes tens of milliseconds.